psycedelicAI/high-security-facility-concept/README.md

 - access history
 - current facility state

-In this concept, AI is not limited to credential validation.
-It may support interpretation, anomaly prioritization, and escalation.

 AI should support accountable operators rather than silently becoming the final authority for high-risk access.

 ### Privilege as a Distinct Risk Layer

-Privileged access is treated as separate from ordinary access and subject to stronger:
+Privileged access is separate from ordinary access and subject to stronger:

 - identity separation
 - device separation